On geometrically transitive Hopf algebroids: More properties of geometrically transitive Hopf algebroids

 where $\tau_{\Sscript{x}}:\cH \to \cH_{\Sscript{x}}$ sends $u \mapsto 1_{\Sscript{x}} \tensor{A}u \tensor{A}1_{\Sscript{x}}$.
 This construction is also functorial in $C$, which defines a natural transformation $\nuup_{-}: \rm{Alg}_{\Sscript{\Bbbk}}(\cH_{\Sscript{x}},-) \longrightarrow \gG^{\Sscript{x}}(-)$.
 It is not difficult now to check that both natural transformations $\kappaup$ and $\nuup$, are mutually inverse. \end{proof}

-To repeat, for abstract groupoids the transitivity property is interpreted by means of conjugation between theirs isotropy groups, which means that any two of these groups are isomorphic.
+Recall that for groupoids the transitivity property is interpreted by means of conjugation between theirs isotropy groups, which means that any two of these groups are isomorphic.
 Next we show how this last property is reflected at the level of the isotropy Hopf algebras.
-The conjugacy of the isotropy Hopf algebras, in relation with the transitivity of the characters groupoid, will be considered in the next subsection.
+The conjugacy of the isotropy Hopf algebras, in relation with the transitivity of the character groupoid, will be considered in the next subsection.

 \begin{proposition} Let $(A,\cH)$ be a flat Hopf algebroid with $A\neq 0$ and $A(\Bbbk) \neq \emptyset$.
 Assume that $(A,\cH)$ is geometrically transitive.
 Then any two isotropy Hopf algebras are weakly equivalent. \end{proposition} \begin{proof} Take two objects $x, y \in A(\Bbbk)$ and consider as before the following diagram